xsf/xmpp.org/content/blog/newsletter/2019-10-01-newsletter.md

 This XMPP Newsletter is a community collaborative effort.
 Thanks to Nÿco, Daniel, Jwi, and MDosch for aggregating the news.
 Thanks Nÿco, Seve, Jwi, and Matt for the copywriting.
 Thanks Guus, Seve, Jonas for the reviews.

-Please follow and relay the XMPP news on our Twitter account [@xmpp](https://twitter.com/xmpp).
+Please follow and relay the XMPP news on our [Mastodon](https://fosstodon.org/@xmpp) account.

 ## License